hbowie/practopians/content/beliefs/rule of law.md

 Body:

-Every society should establish rules to govern human interaction, to channel human energy along constructive paths, and to promote useful order; these rules should be constructed in accordance with Practopian principles and values; it is the duty of citizens of a society to obey such rules.
+Every society should establish a **[rule of law][rule-of-law]** to govern human interaction, to channel human energy along constructive paths, and to promote useful order; these rules should be constructed in accordance with Practopian principles and values; it is the duty of citizens of a society to obey such rules.

+[rule-of-law]: ../tags/rule-of-law.html